splicemachine/jupyter-notebooks/README.md

 * All notebooks that have Scala are not yet fully tested as Spark-Scala is not yet implemented fully, but pyspark/sql/markdown cells should be fully operational
 * There are 3 "Setup" cells at the top of each notebook: Setting up the Jar for SQL and creating the PySpark interpreter.
 The  cells will be removed once those functions are natively working
 * IMPORTANT: splice hints (--splice-properties) does not currently work.
+* For Data Scientists/c.
+Using Spark in Jupyter Notebooks needs to be fixed